xuelingyi/kml2csv/README.md

 Example run:
 > source("POINTS_kml2csv.R")
 >
-> When you see the prompt "KML file: ", type in the file name (e.g., mydata.kml)
+> When you see the prompt "KML file: ", type in the file name (e.g., mydata.kml) ## NOTE: .kml needs to be included

-Then a file "mydata.csv" will be written out in the working directory.
+Then a .csv file of the same file name will be written out in the working directory.
 The output has four columns: site name, longitude, latitude, and altitude.